cgusti/Hand-Tracking-Recognition-using-Machine-Learning/README.md

 # Hand-Tracking-Recognition-using-Machine-Learning

-This repository contains code for Hand Tracking Recognition using Tensorflow keras's pretrained model for hand-sign tracking.
+This repository contains a real-time Hand Gesture Recognizer using the MediaPipe framework and Tensorflow in OpenCV and Python.
+OpenCV is a real-time Computer vision and image-processing framework built on C/C++.
+But we’ll use it on python via the OpenCV-python package.
 This project utilizes a live web came to capture/tracks hand signs live and utilizes a pretrained model to project a label on the live footage.

+We’ll first use MediaPipe to recognize the hand and the hand key points.
+MediaPipe returns a total of 21 key points for each detected hand.

 Instructions:
 Run HG_Detection.py